farism/mint-battery/README.md

 # `Battery`

-The `Battery` module provides direcet access to the Battery information.
+The `Battery` module provides direct access to the Battery information.

 All functions return a promise, because the underlying browser API to retrieve the `BatteryManager` with `window.navigator.getBattery()` returns a promise.